Enhance your knowledge of standards and their implementation in your instructional program. This section on state and

 Opposition to Standards and Mathematics Education Reform - materials to keep you informed

-Research in Education Corner with selected articles about standards and making them work, raising achievement, assessment, and technology integration.
+Education Research with selected articles about standards and making them work, raising achievement, assessment, and technology integration.
 The pages also address No Child Left Behind and scientifically based research, reading and conducting research, including action research, and research resources on the Web.

 No Child Left Behind legislation required that states report test data in terms of their state academic standards.
 Educators must be knowledgeable of their state's standards so that they can plan instruction accordingly and then use the results of testing to inform their planning.

 However, the problem educators face with standards is that there are so many of them, making it nearly impossible to address all within a school year, and not all are tested on accountability tests.
 Popham (2006a) addresses the need for measuring fewer curricular targets on state accountability tests, and notes that Kansas and Wyoming are examples of states making "courageous efforts to reduce state-assessed curricular aims to a manageable number" (p.
 88).